-Stories Required Land Area Per Unit (Square Feet) Density DU/Acre (.4045 Hectares)
+Stories Required Land Area Per Unit (Square Feet) Density DU/Acre

-6 or more 800 ( 74.4 Sq.
-M.) 54.5
+6 or more 800 54.5

-5 900 ( 83.7 Sq.
-M.) 48.4
+5 900 48.4

-4 1,000 ( 93.0 Sq.
-M.) 43.6
+4 1,000 43.6

-3 1,100 (102.3 Sq.
-M.) 39.6
+3 1,100 39.6

 - 4. The owner shall file with the Oakland County Register of Deeds a covenant, approved as to form by the City Attorney, in which said owner shall covenant on behalf of himself, his heirs, executors and assigns not to use the property for any other use than housing for the elderly unless the use complies with all requirements of the Zoning Ordinance.
 Required compliance includes, but is not limited to, density, unit sizes, parking and setbacks. - (b) Theaters.
 (Amended Ordinance 1284 5/22/89) - (c) Restaurants, excluding drive-in and fast food restaurants, when not located within a building which contains a primary use.
 (Amended Ordinance 1322 -7/25/91) - (d) Motels.
 (Amended Ordinance 1435 9/24/98) - (e) Smoking Lounges, subject to the following conditions (Amended Ordinance 1619 3/9/14): - 1.
 Must be approved by the State of Michigan Department of Community Health as a Tobacco Specialty Retail Store or cigar bar and possess a valid exemption of the State of Michigan smoking prohibition of Section 12603, Public Act 368 of 1978.
 Smoking lounges not possessing a valid state exemption as a tobacco specialty retail store or cigar bar are not permitted. - 2.
 Hours of operation are limited to 10:00 A.M. to 12:00 A.M. - 3.
-Cannot be located any nearer than 2,640 feet (1/2 mile) to any other Smoking Lounges.
+Cannot be located any nearer than 2,640 feet (1/2 mile) to any other Smoking Lounges. - 4.
+Cannot be located any nearer than 500 feet to any residential zoning district, school, religious institution, park, childcare facility, firearm dealer or business selling alcohol. - 5.
+Outdoor patios used for smoking cannot be any closer than 20 feet from any other business entrance or outside dining area.

-- 4. Cannot be located any nearer than 500 feet to any residential zoning district, school, religious institution, park, childcare facility, firearm dealer or business selling alcohol. - 5.
-Outdoor patios used for smoking cannot be any closer than 20 feet from any other business entrance or outside dining area. - 6.
-Smoking lounges shall provide adequate ventilation for the smoke in accordance with all requirements imposed by the building and fire departments.
+- 6. Smoking lounges shall provide adequate ventilation for the smoke in accordance with all requirements imposed by the building and fire departments.
 At a minimum, the ventilation system shall also assure that smoke from the smoking lounge is incapable of migrating into any other portion of the building hosting the smoking lounge or into any other building or premises in the vicinity of the smoking lounge. - 7.
 The interior of the smoking lounge shall be maintained with adequate illumination to make the conduct of patrons within the premises readily discernible to persons with normal visual acuity. - 8.
 No window coverings shall prevent visibility of the interior of the smoking lounge from outside the premises during operating hours.
 Any proposed window tint shall be approved in advance by the police department. - 9.
-The maximum occupancy level for a smoking lounge shall be established by the fire department.
+The maximum occupancy level for a smoking lounge shall be established by the fire department. - (f) Small Box Retail subject to the following conditions: - 1.
+Cannot be located any nearer that one (1) mile (5,280 linear feet) as measured from property line to property line to any other Small Box Retail location. - 2.
+Hours of operation are limited to 8:00a.m. to 10:00p.m. - 3.
+Any small box retail location approved prior to the effective date of this section shall be considered a legal nonconforming use.